gvolpe/nix-config/README.md

 | Terminal       | [Alacritty](https://github.com/alacritty/alacritty) |
 | Window Manager | [XMonad](https://xmonad.org/) |

-I've also tried using `taffybar` for a while, configuration files still live in this repo.
-Here's a [screenshot](imgs/taffybar.png).
+If you're interested in using `taffybar` or `xmobar`, browse the commit history and you will find the configuration files I used.
+Here's a [screenshot](imgs/taffybar.png) showcasing the former.

 ## Structure